moby/moby/docs/articles/basics.md

     $ docker run -i -t ubuntu /bin/bash

 The `-i` flag starts an interactive container.
 The `-t` flag creates a pseudo-TTY that attaches `stdin` and `stdout`.

 To detach the `tty` without exiting the shell, use the escape sequence `Ctrl-p` + `Ctrl-q`.
 The container will continue to exist in a stopped state once exited.
-To list all containers, stopped and running use the `docker ps -a` command.
+To list all containers, stopped and running, use the `docker ps -a` command.

 ## Bind Docker to another host/port or a Unix socket